Capital punishment in Belarus: Procedure

 In Belarus, prisoners sentenced to death are transferred to Minsk Detention Center No. 1 in the capital.

 The execution is carried out by a member of the "committee for the execution of sentences," which also determines the execution site.
 According to Oleg Alkayev's book The Death Squad, on the day of execution the convict is transported to a secret location and informed that all appeals have been rejected.
 He is then blindfolded and taken to a nearby room.
 There two staffers force him to kneel in front of a bullet backstop.
 The executioner then shoots the convict in the back of his head with a PB-9 pistol equipped with a suppressor.
 Alkayev states that "The whole procedure, starting with the announcement about denied appeals and ending with the gunshot, lasts no longer than two minutes."

 Following the execution, a prison doctor and other officials certify the death, and a death certificate is prepared.
 The remains of the executed are buried secretly, and the family is subsequently notified.

 Statistics

-Official data on the statistics of death penalty application in Belarus remains a state secret, making it challenging to access.
-Information is primarily compiled and made public by human rights groups, such as Amnesty International and Viasna.
-These organizations gather their data through various means, including occasional government disclosures, case-by-case analysis of public media reports, and information received directly from the relatives of executed individuals.
-Reliable figures for executions actually carried out are particularly difficult to obtain.
+Official data on the statistics of death penalty application in Belarus is a state secret.
+Information is compiled and made public by human rights groups, such as Amnesty International and Viasna.
+These organizations gather their data through occasional government disclosures, case-by-case analysis of public media reports, and information received directly from the relatives of executed individuals.
+The number of executions actually carried out are particularly difficult to obtain.

 For the Belarusian SSR, data on death sentences is available starting from 1985.